 Which celebrities wear halo engagement rings?

-This style’s versatility is appreciated by hundreds of thousands of women worldwide, including some of the world’s most-recognized stars, from royalty to actresses.
+This style’s versatility is appreciated by hundreds of thousands of women worldwide, including some of the world’s most-recognised stars, from royalty to actresses.

 The Duchess of Cambridge’s, Kate Middleton’s halo engagement ring is a vintage Garrard design, once worn by her late mother-in-law, Princess Diana.
 Featuring a blue sapphire surrounded by a halo of white diamonds, this ring design is perhaps one of the most iconic in modern day halo engagement ring trends.

-Other celebrities include, Kate Middleton’s sister, Pippa, Eva Longoria, Olivia Wilde, Sofia Vergara and Natalie Portman many of which include colored gemstones.
+Other celebrities include, Kate Middleton’s sister, Pippa, Eva Longoria, Olivia Wilde, Sofia Vergara and Natalie Portman many of which include coloured gemstones.

-With a multitude of design customizations and details, the charming opportunities of a halo engagement ring design have not gone unnoticed and we presume their popularity will only continue.
+With a multitude of design customisations and details, the charming opportunities of a halo engagement ring design have not gone unnoticed and we presume their popularity will only continue.